Yasmani Grandal Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in the league.
+- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in the league.

-- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.43).
+- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.48).

-- Tigers pitchers combine to rank 23rd in baseball in home runs surrendered (65 total, 1.3 per game).
+- The Tigers rank 20th in baseball in home runs given up (68 total, 1.3 per game).

-- Rodriguez (4-4) gets the starting nod for the Tigers in his 11th start of the season.
-He's put together a 2.19 ERA in 61 2/3 innings pitched, with 61 strikeouts.
+- Olson starts for the first time this season for the Tigers.

-- In his last time out on Tuesday, the left-hander tossed five innings against the Kansas City Royals, allowing two earned runs while surrendering eight hits.
+- The righty is pitching in his MLB debut.
+He's 23 years old.

 © 2023 Data Skrive.
 All rights reserved.